charmisanghvi/cornerstone-project/README.md

 This Repository is a collection of learning material , manual exercises and DevOps automation exercises.

 ### Sprint 1:
 All stories assigned to you on project management board for Sprint 1 are placed in the folder Sprint1-Intro.
+Each folder contains a set of activities.
+Ansible and Jenkins folder are manual steps to be executed as instructued in individual file.
+Jenkins jobs contains automation exercises to be completed

 As a DevOps engineer on the team your responsibility is to
 - Create tasks for yourself in project management tool